Leier Family Chart

 When the next child is born on July 25, 1870, Louise still uses the name Krzyan, but this time a father is listed on the birth record.
 His name is Carl Nowatzke and the child is named Friedrich Nowatzke.
 Carl was born in Cekzin in December of 1835.
 Baby Friedrich lived only a few months and died on May 28, 1871.
 On March 27, 1872, Hulda Nowatzke is born to Carl and Louise.
 This time the birth record shows Louise using Pubanz as her maiden name.
 This baby also dies within a few months, on July 6, 1872.
 A year later, this trend continues with the birth of Jacob Nowatzke on July 24, 1873, and his death within a few days on July 27, 1873.
 For whatever reason, Jacob's record shows Louise using the Krzyan name.

 The only other child that I am aware of is Carl Nowatzke Jr., named after his father.
 Unlike the others, I have not been able to find a birth record.
 He came to America with his parents and sisters Emilie and Bertha.
 I have several documents from his life in America, but they all disagree on his age and date of birth.
-For now, I am going to use the date shown on the 1900 Federal Census, February of 1877.
+For now, I am going to use the date inferred by his marriage certificate, plus the month on the 1900 Federal Census, to come up with February of 1874.

 Charles Sr. became an American citizen on October 20, 1890.
 He and Louise were living at 29 East Second Street with Charles Jr. and Barbara when Louise died on February 20, 1903, from kidney disease.
 She was 67 years old.
 They buried her in an unmarked grave in The Evergreens Cemetery in Brooklyn.